TritonDataCenter/node-stackvis/README.md

     # flamegraph < collapsed.out > graph.svg

-This approach is a little more verbose, but lets you filter out certain function names by grepping through the collapsed file.
+This approach is a little more verbose, but lets you filter out particular function names by grepping through the collapsed file.

 ## API